any-docs/css/content/reference/properties/overflow-block/index.md

 - `hidden`
   - Content is clipped if necessary to fit the block dimension in the padding box.
 No scrollbars are provided.
 - `clip`
-  - Overflow content is clipped at the element's overflow clip edge that is defined using the {{CSSXref("overflow-clip-margin")}} property.
+  - Overflow content is clipped at the element's overflow clip edge that is defined using the `overflow-clip-margin` property.
 - `scroll`
   - Content is clipped if necessary to fit in the block dimension in the padding box.
 Browsers display scrollbars whether or not any content is actually clipped.
 (This prevents scrollbars from appearing or disappearing when the content changes.)
 Printers may still print overflowing content.
 - `auto`